The Australasian Society of Association Executives (AuSAE)

 To join as a mentor, you must be an association CEO, former CEO or a very experienced association Senior Manager.

 Both mentees and mentors must also be willing to attend program events, webinars and complete the training provided.

-The AuSAE Mentoring and Leadership Mentoring Program is a 10 month program, from February 2018 to November 2018.
+The AuSAE Mentoring and Leadership Mentoring Program is an 8 month program, from April 2019 to December 2019.
 Mentors and mentees will be matched according to application details and are required to attend three events - Program Launch, Mid-Program Review and Program Close – some of which will be face-to-face meetings while others will be delivered via Webinars.
-There will be 6 guest speaker webinars for mentees (mentors may choose to attend as well), and mentees will also complete a Leadership Self-Assessment and receive feedback.

 During the program, mentors and mentees will be expected to be in contact monthly.

 Mentees and mentors will also be asked to complete Art of Mentoring online program training to prepare them for their mentoring relationship.
 Acceptance into the program is conditional upon your commitment to completion of the training.

 During the program, you will receive frequent communications from the Program Facilitators, giving you helpful tips and information about mentoring and access to other relevant materials available for supporting mentees.

 During and at the end of the month program you will be invited to provide feedback to AuSAE about your experience.

 Dates vary slightly by location but the below is the overall timetable: